f4iteightiz/ellipse_iso_perimeter/README.md

 Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "CALPERE" (or other tbd).

-CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment factor.
+CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment constant (current released constant from internet reading which can dependend of the evolution of the measurement in the quatum mechanic research laboratories).
 Dependencies: "SOLVE" from Advantage, HP-IL (for outputs logging into printer/screen).